byxzESC/03-password-generator/README.md

     It randomly generate a password that meets certain criteria user wants.
     It could create a strong password that provides great security.

-    Passwords this generator create are between 8 to 128 characters.
+    Passwords this generator creates are between 8 to 128 characters.
     Characters included are uppercase and lowercase letters, numbers, and special characters.